geodynamics/aspect/opendap/OPeNDAP.md

 software, how to run the tests we have included and how to make data available from OPeNDAP servers so that ASPECT can use it.

-While OPeNDAP makes its own open-source data server (call _Hyrax_) that's certainly not the only viable server that supports the _Data Access Protocol_.
-Other servers include The THREDDS Data Server, ERDDAP, and PyDAP.
-Any of these a can be used to provide data for use with ASPECT (or any other software configured to work as a DAP client.
+While OPeNDAP makes its own open-source data server (called _Hyrax_), that's certainly not the only viable server that supports the _Data Access Protocol_.
+Other servers include the THREDDS Data Server, ERDDAP, and PyDAP.
+Any of these a can be used to provide data for use with ASPECT (or any other software configured to work as a DAP client).
+For more information, visit _www.opendap.org_, or the Unidata TDS, ERDDAP or PyDAP sites (via Google).

 ## Building the software

-To build the OPeNDAP extension to ASPECT, first build the prerequites and then then the modified version of ASPECT.
-The prerequitses need to be built before the ASPECT build is configured the  _cmake_ configuration tool will find them.
+To build the OPeNDAP extension to ASPECT, first build the prerequisites and then then the modified version of ASPECT.
+The prerequisites need to be built before the ASPECT build is configured the  _cmake_ configuration tool will find them.